 Medical support: emergency first aid kit carried by the support staff

-Camping equipment: We always provide every guest on a holiday trek with high qualities equipment: good qualities tent, a Gas stove for food preparation, a toilets tent and papers, a kitchen tent with necessary utensils, a Dining tent (for eating), table and chairs as a group, hand clean up towel and soap with tap water, Ice ax and sable.
+Camping equipment: We always provide every guest on a holiday trek with high qualities equipment: good qualities tent, a Gas stove for food preparation, a toilets tent and papers, a kitchen tent with necessary utensils, a Dining tent (for eating), a table and chairs as a group, hand clean up towel and soap with tap water, Ice ax, and sable.

 Accommodation and meals: During camping treks, an expert cook accompanies us and serves the best local dishes with different items on our plates.
 Both food and accommodation during camping treks are our responsibilities.
 We serve three meals on camping treks.

-Breakfast Verities: Tea, coffee, hot chocolate, milk, boiled water/different kinds Tibetan bread, toast, omelet fried or scrambled, boil an egg, porridge, muesli, cornflake, chapatti, jam, honey, pinner butter, rice pudding, pancake, butter, salami, sinoman role.
+Breakfast Verities: Tea, coffee, hot chocolate, milk, boiled water/different kinds Tibetan bread, toast, omelet fried or scrambled, boil egg, porridge, muesli, cornflake, chapatti, jam, honey, pinner butter, rice pudding, pancake, butter, salami, sinoman role.

-Lunch: Juice, tea (black/lemon/coffee), boil water/ sandwich, potato cheaps, different items of bread, vegetable, macaroni, chaumin, fried/boiled potatoes, plain chapatti, back beans.
+Lunch: Juice, tea (black/lemon/coffee), boil water/ sandwich, potato cheaps, different items of bread, vegetable, macaroni, chaumin, fried/boiled potatoes, plain chapatti, and back beans.